Retiling Shower Cost

 A great way to work out labour costs is to figure out how many square metres you need tiling and multiplying that by £30, as this figure is the typical cost per square metre for a tiler to complete the work.

-However, when you get a quote on the work, the tradesman will tell you exactly how much the work will cost and what that includes.
+However, when you get a quote on the work, the contractor will tell you exactly how much the work will cost and what that includes.
 Usually, the cost includes the labour and materials, but you should find out about waste removal for the old tiles and anything else involved in the price.

 Quoting the job shouldn't take too long, nor should the stripping of the existing tiles, but the stage of applying the tiles can take a long time as it's integral that each tile is level, uniform and installed correctly, so be patient at this point.

-Sometimes, unforeseen setbacks and delays occur like faulty tiles or necessary repairs, but this isn't extremely common.
+Sometimes, unforeseen setbacks and delays occur, like faulty tiles or necessary repairs, but this isn't extremely common.

 Cost Factors of Retiling a Shower